Agoric/documentation/main/ertp/api/purse.md

 ## purse.getIssuer()
 - Returns: `{Issuer}`

-Get the Issuer for this mint.
+Get the Issuer for this purse.

 ```js
 const purseIssuer = purse.getIssuer();